Life today is not what it used to be.

 - Questioning the meaning, point, or purpose in life.

 Obviously, it’s quite serious and shouldn’t be taken lightly.
 You can’t just “sit it out” and wait for the storm to pass.
 Frequently, it may not go away on its own.

 What Causes an Existential Crisis?

-As I already mentioned, existential crisis is not triggered by ordinary events which may lead to more-or-less “normal” levels of stress and anxiety—such as starting a new job, marriage, having kids, giving presentations at work or studying for a test in college.
+As I already mentioned, an existential crisis is not triggered by ordinary events which may lead to more-or-less “normal” levels of stress and anxiety—such as starting a new job, marriage, having kids, giving presentations at work, or studying for a big test.

-Distress becomes deeper and darker when we undergo a major trauma, loss or an ordeal.
-According to a piece in Healthline, possible causes of existential crisis can be any of the following:
+Distress becomes deeper and darker when we undergo a major trauma, loss, or ordeal.
+Possible causes of an existential crisis can be any of the following:

 - Guilt about something

 - Losing a loved one in death, or facing the reality of one’s own death

 - Feeling socially unfulfilled

 - Dissatisfaction with self